docwho2/postgres-lambda-trigger/README.md

 ## Cleanup

-To delete the demo, use the SAM CLI. `DO NOT FORGET TO RUN THIS OR YOU WILL BE CHARGED FOR AWS RESOURCES`.
+To delete the demo, use the SAM CLI. `DO NOT FORGET TO RUN THIS OR YOU WILL CONTINUE TO BE CHARGED FOR AWS RESOURCES` (Namely the Aurora Postgres Cluster Node).
 You can run the following:

 ```bash
 sam delete